ekazyam/SidebarSeparator/README.md

 License
 ====
-This software is released under the MIT License, see LICENSE.txt.
+This software is released under the MIT License, see LICENSE.